DebbieBergstrom/Russian-Roulette/README.md

 ## **Technologies used**
 ### **Language**
 - <b>Python 3</b>: Primary programming language for the project.
-- <b>HTML5</b>: basic structure from CodeInstitute Template.
+- <b>HTML5</b>: basic structure from Code Institute Template.
 Code was added to change styling for this app.
-- <b>CSS</b>: basic structure from CodeInstitute Template.
+- <b>CSS</b>: basic structure from Code Institute Template.
 Code was added for styling of background, heading and button.
-- <b>Javascript:</b> from CodeInstitute Template.
+- <b>Javascript:</b> from Code Institute Template.

 ### **Programs used**